lauraenria/CatClicker/README.md

 **Visuals**

 * The application should display
-  * a list of at least 5 cats, listed by name
+  * a list of cats by name

   * an area to display the selected cat

+ * an admin button

+ * an admin area with inputs for changing the cat's name, url, and number of clicks (hidden by default)

 * In the cat display area, the following should be displayed